-My name is Lene Jensen and I am a 35 year old woman living in Norway.
+My name is Lene Krone (previously Lene Jensen).
+I was born in 1968 in Norway.
 Since I was 12 horses has been my life.
 I started out with taking English pleasure classes.
 Soon I got into harness racing.
 I've been involved in trotting some way or another since 1983, as groom, owner, race-course staff and in administration.
 I also have a 2-year Equine College education.
-I have a Master of Science Degree in Business, and am working in the administration of the Norwegian Jockey Club (Norway's only TB Race Track), currently as the Director of Accounts Department.
+I have a Master of Science Degree in Business, and am working in the administration of the Norwegian Jockey Club (Norway's only TB Race Track) .

 I have also been involved in harness driving since 1987, taking many courses including being a judge at harness driving events.
 In the Winter Olympic Games in Lillehammer 1994 my Fjord Horse and I participated in the opening ceremony.
 I've been interested in natural horsemanship since 1993.
 As time passes by, my interest in the behaviour of horses and how to communicate effectively with them, just increases.

-My significant other since seven years ago is Alf Sæle, 44 years old.
-He has spent most his life with horses, training and shoeing harness racing horses and also driving in the races.
-He is also committed to natural horsemanship principles.
-He also has converted to barefoot trimming.
+My significant other since 1994 was Alf Sæle.
+He spent most of his life with horses, training and shoeing harness racing horses and also driving in the races.
+He was also committed to natural horsemanship principles.
+He also converted to barefoot trimming.
 Alf passed away in 2015.
 In 2018 I remarried to Peter Krone who is coming from a background of natural therapies.
 He is very interested in the horses and take part in the daily care.

 The 24.
 November 2000 three Curly horses took their first steps on Norwegian soil.
 That marked the beginning of Curlies in Norway, and the end of a long process for me, a process that started 4 ½ years ago.
 I'd been into horses for almost twenty years, with racing, driving, riding, breeding etc., but I developed an allergy that made it difficult to work full time in the stable anymore.
 After I in 1996 accidentally saw two Curly horses in Sweden, I started investigating about the breed on the Internet.